matthewjdenny/ISSR_Data_Science_Summer_Summit_15/Handouts/Package_Development_Tutorial.md

 	 		warning("The result was less than zero, you should get that checked out...")
 	 }

-We can also take a stronger approach and actually halt execution of hte function if some condition is met.
+We can also take a stronger approach and actually halt execution of the function if some condition is met.
 This is sometimes the best way to deal with errors that mean that data or commands were not passed to the function in the correct form.
 We can accomplish this using the `stop()` function, as follows:

     if(class(data) != "matrix"){
     		stop("You did not supply the data as a matrix.
 Please supply your data as a matrix.")